-Selecting the right juicer can be confusing.
+Selecting the right juicer can be confusing, for there are many types of juicers on the market.
 Should you choose a centrifugal juicer, a masticating juicer, or a triturating (twin gear) juicer?
 Which juicer will best extract juice from wheatgrass and spinach?
 Which juicers are versatile enough to make nut butters and ice cream?
 And, the list goes on.
-The table below classifies the "wide world of juicers" by type and function to assist you in deciding which juicer is best for you.
+The table below classifies the "wide world of juicers" by the types of juicers and their function to assist you in deciding which juicer is best for you.

 Masticating juicers are generally more efficient than Centrifugal juicers because they can extract more juice from the same amount of food (i.e. the pulp comes out drier).
 Masticating juicers are very capable at juicing virtually any fruit and vegetable, and single gear juicers will also extract juice from leaves and grasses, like wheatgrass, spinach, lettuce,